 - Researching ethics regulations applicable to Philadelphia municipal procurements.

-The influence of federal law on state procurements has expanded in recent years.
+The influence of federal law on state procurements continues to grow.
 Countless state and local contracts incorporate federal statutory and regulatory obligations, primarily as the result of the procuring entity using federal funds.

-Given the numerous ways that state and local procurements may be impacted by federal requirements, Wiley’s recognized federal contracting expertise significantly benefits those contractors operating in the state and local procurement markets.
+Given the numerous ways that state and local procurements may be impacted by federal requirements, Wiley’s recognized federal contracting and grant expertise significantly benefits those contractors operating in the state and local procurement markets.

-Another significant intersection between federal and state procurement law is in cooperative purchasing arrangements, as numerous states and municipalities have the authority to purchase goods and services from the federal government-wide General Services Administration (GSA) Schedule contracts.
+One significant intersection between federal and state procurement law is in cooperative purchasing arrangements.
+For example, numerous states and municipalities have the authority to purchase goods and services from the federal government-wide General Services Administration (GSA) Schedule contracts.
 Wiley’s expertise in GSA Schedules can assist clients new to GSA contracting and experienced GSA Schedule holders facing compliance issues.

 - Bid Protests

 - Buy American and Trade Agreements Acts

 - Employment and Labor Standards Issues in Government Contracting

 - Ethics Advice & Compliance Audits and Plans

 - Government Contracts SBIR Series